kyma-project/test-infra/cmd/image-builder/image-builder.md

 ## Environment Variables File

 The `--env-file` specifies the path to the file with environment variables to be loaded in the build.
+All variables and their values are loaded into the environment before the build starts.
+The file must be in the format of `KEY=VALUE` pairs, separated by newlines.